This course can also be presented in-house via live webinar.

 Background of the Trainer:

 The trainer is a UK qualified accountant with over 20 years experience of providing technical training on financial reporting regulations including IFRS, USGAAP and U.K. GAAP.
 His training sessions are designed to be practical, commercially relevant and interesting.
-The trainer has experience in training all over the world and has provided training for accountants, lawyers and those from a banking and corporate finance banking.
+The trainer has experience in training all over the world and has provided training for accountants, lawyers and those from a banking and corporate finance.

 Acquisition Agreements Course Summary: